jcrrilloo/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class?
 - Do the even numbered `div` elements have unique IDs?
 - Does the Number 3 element have multiple classes?

+### Working through the problem
+- Let's start with what we know:
+* We will have ID and Class selectors
+- Let's identify those first with the correct tags/syntax [x]Completed

+secondly:
+- odd numbered elements need:
+1. light/red pink background
+2. llist of fonts containing 'Verdana' andd 'Dejavu Sans' with 'sans-serif as a fallback
+3. a quick note in the brief: "
+For the colors in this exercise, try using a non-keyword value (RGB, HEX, or HSL) "

+* let's add step '1' to the odd numbered elements and identify those [x] completed and identyified using comments within the .html file [x] named my id's and classes in html

+* let's add the fonts containing the correct fonts and the sans-serif as a fallback
+note: grouping classes ?  can  they have all the same class naming convention, could it be different and can we group them ? ** refer back to notes
+* Outcome: Yes, this is called 'grouping selectors' [x] grouped odd numbered selectors so that they can contrrain the correct fonts and fallback font